 Doing Whatever It Takes

-There’s always a special lesson to learn from a story about a single mother overcoming different challenges.
-Livia’s commitment to send her children to good schools on her own is truly inspiring and admirable.
+There's always a special lesson to learn from a story about a single mother overcoming different challenges.
+Livia’s commitment to sending her children to good schools on her own is truly inspiring and admirable.

 She attributes her success to her hard work and determination, as well as her resourcefulness when it comes to earning extra income.

-Your child’s education is one of the most important things you should prepare for financially.
+A good education is one of the most important things you should prepare for financially.
 It’s a major financial undertaking that will take up a huge chunk of your budget for the next 10 years or so.